Issei20/dark-landing-page/README.md

-This is my result for the "Front-end coding challenge : Fylo dark theme landing page" Responsive design
+This is my solution for the "Front-end coding challenge : Fylo dark theme landing page" Responsive design

 Technologies :